 You likely will be surprised to learn that I don’t really care all too much about a lot of this… stuff.
 I don’t collect any stuff and I don’t have any deep-seated interest in any particular thing.
 That’s not to say I don’t enjoy a lot of… stuff, but I’m certainly not obsessed with any of it.

 My wife would like to interject here… “Dude, maps.
 You are kind of obsessed with maps, especially Connecticut maps.”

 Fair point.
 I’ll grant her that one.
 But bridges?
 Nah.

-I will admit that the East Haddam Swing Bridge and the Mystic River Bridge are both pretty darn cool – and both are still operational.
+I will admit that the East Haddam Swing Bridge and the Mystic River Bascule Bridge are both pretty darn cool – and both are still operational.
 I’ve made it a point to watch both in their slow motion action during my travels.

 Dr. Bruce Clouette, the author, is a National Park Service-qualified historian, architectural historian, and industrial archaeologist.
 He has over 35 years of experience with documentation of historic buildings and landscapes.